nodejs/node/doc/api/tls.md

 negotiation step.

-TLS-PSK is only a good choice where means exist to securely share a key with every connecting machine, so it does not replace PKI (Public Key Infrastructure) for the majority of TLS uses.
+TLS-PSK is only a good choice where means exist to securely share a key with every connecting machine, so it does not replace the public key infrastructure (PKI) for the majority of TLS uses.
 The TLS-PSK implementation in OpenSSL has seen many security flaws in recent years, mostly because it is used only by a minority of applications.
 Please consider all alternative solutions before switching to PSK ciphers.